Best Licensed Moneylenders in Singapore 2026

 1. EZ Loan – Your Trusted Licensed Moneylender in Singapore

-At EZ Loan, we are a fully licensed and regulated moneylender, backed by decades of experience and fully compliant with the Ministry of Law.
-We understand that financial challenges can arise unexpectedly, so we offer personalised loan services tailored to your unique needs.
+At EZ Loan, they operate as a fully licensed moneylender Singapore borrowers can depend on, backed by decades of experience and full compliance with the Ministry of Law.
+They understand that financial challenges can arise unexpectedly, so they offer personalised loan services tailored to your unique needs.

 2. Cash Direct Pte.
 Ltd.